 In addition to Slovak, OpenPhrases.com offers English, German and Russian.
 I have little to say on the latter two versions as we rarely if ever get to use them.
 On the other hand, we often get to use the English version both in our client work and the work we do on our own projects (to supplement, rather than replace other tools, as I explain below).

 Unlike with Slovak, this is where OpenPhrases.com enters into a competitive arena with several heavy weight competitors.
 How does it stack up?
 Where does it fit in a search marketer’s tool box?
 The notion of mathematical coordinates for a specific location is about as old as the skill of mapping.
 Navigators have used the concept for centuries to plot courses for ships, get airplanes to their destination, and explore the world.
-Technology in the form of satellites and computers brought both accuracy and processing speed to the party, and by the 1990’s geographic coordinates were being used for a variety of purposes.
+Technology in the form of satellites and computers brought both accuracy and processing speed to the party, and by the 1990’s geographic coordinates were being used for a variety of purposes you can visit to One Click Power to know about it.
 The United States Postal Service essentially took its database of postal american address to coordinate conversion and added the geographical coordinates to each record to help move mail.
 Combined with the same data about roads and streets, the US government produced what are still known as tiger maps… digital databases of the road network on the US and the postal delivery addresses.The idea was to enhance mail movement, and it worked.
 Only the goal was to get mail destined to a specific location on to the correct mail carrier route, so things like correct street location, the exact location of each address, and even if the streets were complete didn’t matter all that much, as long as it was close enough to get mail on the correct route.
 Mapping data companies came to the process, using various methods to correct the mapping side of the data… the postal service moved to ever tighter zip code assignments (with associated geocodes) to improve that part of the issue.
 Those developments, coupled with increased computing power and transportation costs led to today’s availability and uses for the process.

 Keyword analysis is bread and butter of any search marketing effort – both on the organic search optimization front and for paid search advertising.
 In performing keyword analysis SEOs usually look to: